-01.15 - 01.30 - Q&A and feedback from group.
-A common request from the group is where they can learn more about the neurology.
-Whilst there are a very great many resources, the following books might be most suitable to trainees of IEMT:
+01.15 - 01.30 - Q&A and feedback from the group.
+A common request from the group is where they can learn more about neurology.
+Whilst there are a large number of resources, the following books might be most suitable to trainees of IEMT: